austinbaccus/marooned/README.md

 # Marooned - Project Vision

 Marooned is a game where you play as a parrot.
-Your pirate crew hsa shipwrecked themselves on a remote Caribbean island, leaving them (and you) stranded!
+Your pirate crew has shipwrecked themselves on a remote Caribbean island, leaving them (and you) stranded!
 You must survive on the island against all manner of monsters and evil creatures and find the treasure deep in the island's jungle.

 The gameplay will follow the documentation's outlines, but some changes are: